 Allow the glue to dry, then remove the clamps.
 Run them through the planer so that they are flat and surfaced.

-You will now trim these down to create the edge grain design.
+You will now trim these down to create the end grain design.

 2c: Trim the Wood